 Don't hold your breath.
 That’s not to say that all is well in college sports -- it’s impossible to argue otherwise given recent scandals at some of the highest-profile universities in the country -- or to write off as meaningless various efforts by the National Collegiate Athletic Association and others to toughen academic rules, increase financial support for athletes, or otherwise alter the landscape.
+Mark Emmert, NCAA president.
 Designers Behind Facebook Timeline: 5 Lessons For Creating A UI With Soul.

 The 10 Most Popular Photos on Twitter This Week [PICS] This week's most popular photos re-tweeted in the English language were a mixed bunch, peppered with both tragedy and comedy.

 SoundCloud Passes 4 Million Users, Partners With Headliner.fm To Give Bands A Killer Promotional Tool.
 By now, you may have run across a SoundCloud audio track somewhere out there in the wild, wooly Interwebs — perhaps during one of your mad, late-night music searches.

 In which case, you’re familiar with the tell-tale signs: The scrolling orange cursor, the messages tagged mid-song, and that distinctive social waveform layout.
 For those who have no idea what I’m talking about, SoundCloud is the fast-scaling, Berlin-based audio sharing platform that enables music-makers and audio-lovers to upload and share audio tracks.
 The FP Top 100 Global Thinkers.
 All revolutionaries want their stories told to the world, and no one has conveyed the hopes and dreams of Egyptians more vividly than Alaa Al Aswany.

 The dentist turned author rose to fame with his 2002 novel, The Yacoubian Building, which charted Egypt's cultural upheaval and gradual dilapidation since throwing off its colonial shackles.
 Aswany used his prominence to help found the Kefaya political movement, which first articulated the demands that would energize the youth in Tahrir Square: an end to corruption, a rejection of hereditary rule, and the establishment of a true democratic culture.

 Shared Circles.
 Rodney Pike - Google+ - Google+ Entrepreneurs Rodney Pike shared a circle with you.
 David Wees - Google+ - Here's 500 educators in my circles.
 Hope you find this… Paul Melrose - Google+ - This is my e-learning/education technology circle … Life, Love and it's Labour.
 Monster.com Launches BeKnown: Professional Social Networking for Facebook.
 Today Monster.com dropped the gauntlet and launched BeKnown, a new Facebook application that hopes to become the professional social network for Facebook users, and a vital new tool for recruiters, human resources, and talent acquisition teams.

 In this blog post we will explain this market and preview some of the exciting features in this important new offering.
 Facebook vs. LinkedIn for Professional Social Networking As most people in the talent acquisition industry know, LinkedIn has become a major force in the corporate recruiting market.
 The company’s stellar IPO and and rapid growth as “the professional social network” has created a transformational platform for corporate recruiters and job seekers.
-Social Media Success Is About Purpose (Not Technology) - Anthony J. Bradley and Mark P. McDonald.
-By Anthony J.